GarrisonAdams/Project-2-Droughts/README.md

 # Project-2-Group-4
-This is a Group 4's project 2 repository.
+This is Group 4's project 2 repository.
 Members are Mason, Jacob, Garrison, and Anthony

+## Theme

+## Data Pipeline